hongyue17/data_analysis_portfolio/README.md

 ![Visitor Count](https://komarev.com/ghpvc/?username=hongyue17&repo=data_analysis_portfolio&color=blue)

 ## About
 Hi, I'm Yuchi Lai!
-With an MSc in Urban Data Science and Analytics from the University of Leeds and a Bachelor's in Architecture, I bring a unique blend of technical expertise and creative insight to data-driven projects.
-I’m passionate about how data can transform decision-making, yet I also value the critical role of human experience and cultural context in shaping meaningful outcomes.
+With an MSc in Urban Data Science and Analytics from the University of Leeds, I specialize in leveraging data to solve spatial and urban challenges.
+I’m passionate about how data can transform decision-making, and I focus on creating innovative, actionable solutions that drive efficiency and sustainability in urban environments.
+I value the intersection of data, technology, and human experience in crafting meaningful outcomes.

 Explore my portfolio to see how I apply my versatile data analysis skills across a range of projects.
 Feel free to explore my work and follow along as I continue to grow in the field of data science and analytics.